Behavioral Changes and Parkinson’s | MyParkinsonsTeam

 What Causes Cognitive Impairment in Parkinson’s?

 The root cause of impaired cognition in Parkinson’s is unclear.
-It may be caused by the neurology of the disease.
+It may be caused by the neurological effects of the disease.
 Scientists have found that sleep issues are common in Parkinson’s and are associated with cognitive decline.

 Tips for Managing Behavioral Changes in Parkinson’s

 Guidance from medical professionals is crucial, but advice from other people with Parkinson’s can make the difference between living and thriving.
-Following are suggestions from MyParkinsonsTeam members to manage the behavioral changes in Parkinson’s disease.
+The following are suggestions from MyParkinsonsTeam members to manage the behavioral changes in Parkinson’s disease.

 • Find healthy outlets to channel obsessive behaviors, such as art, woodworking, music, or video games.